CesMak/mcts_cardgame/readme.md

   * Plays Joker to early!
 * Further TODO:
 * Include shifting properly! (in the learning process and in the game)

+* Including shifting phase
+* First  move: shift 1 card (possible cards are all cards on hand)
+* Second move: shift 1 card (possible cards are all on hand except already shifted one)
+* Third  move: play a card.

+* Training against trained players
+  + is computationally expensive (use path instead of .onnx)
+  + Has not a big effect (correct hyperparams not found yet?)
+  + Tested gamma=0.7  -> almost no effect
+  + Tested update timestep = 5 -> almost no effect
+  + Example 35% : Game ,0018000, rew ,-5.351, inv_mo ,0.0025, won ,[48.
+79. 51.
+58.],  Time ,0:07:40.390401

 # Further Notes
 ## MCTS